ATGH15102AFMLD/Linkbar/README.md

 Build
 -------------------------------
-Build with Embarcadero Delphi XE3 or higher
+Build with Embarcadero Delphi 10.3 Community Edition or higher

 Download
 -------------------------------